These guides are AI-generated educational summaries — not legal or medical advice.

 Describing scars only generally without specifying which facial features are affected

-Why: For DC 7800, the rating percentage is determined by HOW MANY named features (nose, chin, forehead, eyes, ears, cheeks, lips) are distorted.
+For DC 7800, the rating percentage is determined by HOW MANY named features (nose, chin, forehead, eyes, ears, cheeks, lips) are distorted.
 If you say 'my whole face looks different' the examiner may not check individual feature boxes.

-Do this instead: Name each distorted feature explicitly: 'My left ear is partially missing.
+Instead: Name each distorted feature explicitly: 'My left ear is partially missing.
 My nose has been flattened and is asymmetric.
 My left cheek has visible tissue loss and is sunken.'
 Force the examiner to assess and document each named feature individually.

 Impact: DC 7800 30-80% - each additional feature moves the rating up one tier